- Types of Eczema

 Since 2004, NEA has been funding research to improve the health and quality of lives of individuals with eczema.
 The NEA Research Grant Program is supported through donations by our community members.
 A list of past NEA research grants can be found by here >

-Submissions must be received by Friday, September 16, 2016 at 5:00pm PDT.
-Grants will be awarded by December 2016, and project start-up is expected by January 1, 2017.
-Project completion is expected by the end of 2017.
+Submissions must be received by Friday, September 16, 2017 at 5:00pm PDT.
+Grants will be awarded by December 2017, and project start-up is expected by January 1, 2018.
+Project completion is expected by the end of 2018.
+Applications will be accepted from around the world and must serve to further NEA’s mission to improve the health and quality of life for individuals with eczema.

 An estimate of costs to conduct the research in a budget outline format is required for each RFP submission.

-For additional information and application instructions, please contact Leda Simonsen, Executive Assistant: email@example.com or 415.499.3474.
+For additional information and application instructions, please contact the NEA office at firstname.lastname@example.org or 415.499.3474.